-- Upon enrollment the student must have a preceptor and clinical location site confirmed, or 3 potential preceptor and clinical sites using the Preceptor and Clinical Placement Interest Sheet (Appendix G) that can be contacted by the OFE.
+- Upon enrollment the student must have a preceptors and clinical location sites confirmed, or at least 3 potential preceptor and clinical sites using the Preceptor and Clinical Placement Interest Sheet (Appendix G) that can be contacted by the OFE.
 Incomplete contact information for site and preceptors may result in delays. - A Preceptor Information and Acknowledgement Form (Appendix H) must be on file with OFE for each preceptor prior to the student starting the clinical rotation.
 The student is responsible for providing the Preceptor Information and Acknowledgement Form to be completed and signed by the preceptor.
 A copy of this form is to be given to the Preceptor, and a copy is sent to the OFE. - A change of address (especially a move to another state) may cause the inability to progress in your program of study.
 The inability to progress in the program of study may delay the student's graduation.
 The United States University College of Nursing and Health Sciences program is not responsible for guaranteeing a clinical placement when a student moves after the start of a term, or after a move the term before clinical starts in the case of out-of-state placements. - The student must thoroughly complete all OFE Requirements, including Complio (American Data Bank) prior to completing any clinical course.
 Note: Students cannot start clinical until all Complio and site affiliation requirements are completed.
-Complio and site requirements must be current throughout each clinical course. - If needed, meet with the appropriate person at the clinical site (preceptor, office manager, etc.) to negotiate the dates and times to be in clinical. - Provide all clinical sites with required information requested by the site (i.e. Immunizations, fingerprints, criminal background checks, Health information, OSHA training, copy of nursing license, American Heart Association Healthcare CPR lesson, drug screening, patient confidentiality statement, or any other agency requirements). - The student's personal and work schedules are expected to accommodate the required number of hours required in each course. - Students must meet all orientation, health and safety, and administration expectations of the facility before scheduling field experiences. - Complete the Student Evaluation of Preceptor for each Preceptor (example in Appendix).
+Complio and site requirements must be current throughout each clinical course. - If needed, meet with the appropriate person at the clinical site (preceptor, office manager, etc.) to negotiate the dates and times to be in clinical. - Provide all clinical sites with required information requested by the site (i.e. Immunizations, fingerprints, criminal background checks, Health information, OSHA training, copy of nursing license, American Heart Association Healthcare CPR lesson, drug screening, patient confidentiality statement, or any other agency requirements). - The student's personal and work schedules are expected to accommodate the required number of hours required in each course. - Students must meet all orientation, health and safety, and administration expectations of the facility before scheduling field experiences. - Complete the Student Evaluation of Preceptor for each Preceptor (example in Appendix). - If students change preceptor and site, student must obtain this approval at least 16 weeks prior to the clinical course in which the change is needed.